forta-network/docs/docs/introduction-to-subscription-tiers.md

 The currently available Premium Feeds are:

-Scam Detector - This feed is maintained by the Forta Foundation, in collaboration with the Forta community, including Blocksec and Nethermind.
+**Scam Detector:** This feed is maintained by the Forta Foundation, in collaboration with the Forta community, including Blocksec and Nethermind.

-Spam Detector - This feed is built and maintained by Artem Kovalchuk, a Forta community developer.
+**Spam Detector:** This feed is built and maintained by Artem Kovalchuk, a Forta community developer.

-Rull Pull Detector - This feed is built and maintained by Solidus Labs.
+**Rull Pull Detector:** This feed is built and maintained by Solidus Labs.